Yproximite/yprox-doc/doc/source/howto/deploying.rst

 .. note::

-    All commits should be descriptive, and all commits which solve Issues should be be formatted correctly, see :doc:`/git` for information on how to correctly format your commit messages.
+    All commits should be descriptive, and all commits which solve Issues should be be formatted correctly, see :doc:`git` for information on how to correctly format your commit messages.

 Deploy